pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 In [Managed Infrastructure][crosswalk-infra] we demonstrate deploying managed services and how to create or use an existing a virtual network for use with Kubernetes.

 ### Networking

 How you create the network will vary on your permissions and preferences.

-Typical setups will want to provide Kubernetes with the following resources to use for the cluster.
+Typical setups will provide Kubernetes with the following resources to use for the cluster.

   * Public subnets for use with provisioning public load balancers.